-To perform barbell chest workouts without a bench, you’ll need help from your friend, who can lift the weight off the floor and assist you in performing chest presses effectively.
+To perform the barbell chest workout without a bench, you’ll need help from your friend, who can lift the weight off the floor and assist you in performing chest presses effectively.

-You can also do it with yourself by sitting on the floor and keeping the bar on your hips.
-However, it will be challenging, and you won’t lift heavier.
+You can also do it yourself by sitting on the floor and keeping the bar on your hips.
+However, it will be challenging, and you won’t be able to lift heavier.

 - Barbell Floor Press